eugenioclrc/fleek-user-dungeons/README.md

 - **Fully Functional MUD**: Enjoy a classic text-based adventure game.
 - **Custom SVG Renderer**: Unique rendering engine tailored for SVG, ensuring smooth visuals.
+- **SVG Conversion to png**: Convert SVG to PNG for Farcaster compatibility, all inside fleek using WASM.
 - **Compression for Farcaster Compatibility**: State compression using manual and gzip methods to fit within Farcaster's 2000 character limit.

 ## TODO